LeaArwen/progsec/README.md

 docker compose down
 ```

-## GitHub Runner (CODE DELIVERY)

-The repository is configured such that changes pushed to the **production** branch will automatically be deployed on [http://tdt4237-XXX.idi.ntnu.no/](http://tdt4237-XXX.idi.ntnu.no/) (XXX = group number).
-This can be used for testing the deployed application and should be used for pushing code after fixing vulnerabilities.
-Typical workflow after finishing development on the main branch would be:

-- `git checkout production`
-- `git merge main`
-- `git push origin production`
-- Go to the "Actions" tab within this GitHub repository to monitor deployment.

 ## Documentation

 For more information on how the application is structured, and how to run it without Docker for **development**, see the [Developer Guide](/docs/developer-guide.md).